uynitsuj/yumi_realtime/USAGE_GUIDE.md

 rostopic echo /yumi/rws/joint_states
 ```

-# Step 2: Choose your desired control interface and run it
+## Step 2: Choose your desired control interface and run script
 The following real-time control interfaces are currently supported by this repository:
 - Viser Control
-    A web visual interface with Inverse Kinematics via [jaxmp](https://github.com/chungmin99/jaxmp) and interactive transform handles (similar to moveit's interface but this can be visualized over remote SSH with Viser)
+&nbsp;A web visual interface with Inverse Kinematics via [jaxmp](https://github.com/chungmin99/jaxmp) and interactive transform handles (similar to moveit's interface but this can be visualized over remote SSH with Viser)
 - Oculus VR Controller Tele-Operation Control
-    (Work In Progress)
+&nbsp;(Work In Progress)

 Activate a new terminal and source the ROS workspace again